 The most complex procedure, involving the Assembly of the Republic, comprises the following steps:

-(b) Initial admission, publication, registration, numbering and assessment: this phase involves consideration of the admissibility of the bill, publication of the text in the Assembly of the Republic’s Official Gazette, administrative processing and, finally, evaluation of its content.
+- Initial admission, publication, registration, numbering and assessment: this phase involves consideration of the admissibility of the bill, publication of the text in the Assembly of the Republic’s Official Gazette, administrative processing and, finally, evaluation of its content.

-(e) Publication: once it has been promulgated, the President must order the text of the new legislation to be published in the Official Gazette of the Portuguese Republic.
+- Publication: once it has been promulgated, the President must order the text of the new legislation to be published in the Official Gazette of the Portuguese Republic.

 The procedure whereby the Government adopts legislation comprises the following main steps:

-(c) Preliminary and detailed assessment: proposals are examined and evaluated once they have been initially endorsed.
+- Preliminary and detailed assessment: proposals are examined and evaluated once they have been initially endorsed.

-(f) Publication of the definitive text in the Official Gazette of the Portuguese Republic.
+- Publication of the definitive text in the Official Gazette of the Portuguese Republic.

-‘Laws shall be binding only after publication in the Official Gazette’.
+‘Laws shall be binding only after publication in the Official Gazette.’
 ‘Once a law has been published, it shall enter into force after the period stipulated in the law itself has elapsed or, where no such period is stipulated, after the period provided for in special legislation’ (Article 5 of the Civil Code).

-Under Article 2 of Law No 74/98 of 11 November 1998, as amended by Law No 26/2006 of 30 June 2006:
+Article 2 of Law No 74/98 of 11 November 1998, in its current wording, provides as follows:

 ‘1.
-Legislative instruments and other acts of a general nature shall enter into force on the date laid down therein; under no circumstances may they enter into force on the date of publication.
+Legislative instruments and other acts of a general nature shall enter into force on the date laid down therein; under no circumstances may they enter into force on the date of publication.’

-2. If no date is set, the acts referred to in paragraph 1 shall enter into force throughout Portuguese territory and abroad on the fifth day following publication.
+‘2.
+If no date is set, the acts referred to in paragraph 1 shall enter into force throughout Portuguese territory and abroad on the fifth day following publication.’

-4. The time period referred to in paragraph 2 shall start from the day immediately following publication on the internet site managed by Imprensa Nacional Casa da Moeda, SA.’
+‘4.
+The time period referred to in paragraph 2 shall start from the day immediately following publication on the internet site managed by Imprensa Nacional Casa da Moeda, SA.’

 When considering specific cases laid before them, the courts cannot apply provisions that infringe the Constitution or the principles deriving from it.

 During the interpretation process carried out with a view to weighing up the facts submitted for their consideration, the courts must settle any conflicts arising between different legal rules, always having regard to the above-mentioned hierarchy of sources.
-In doing so, they must consider the system as a unified whole, without acknowledging any gaps or inconsistencies, in particular of a logical or semantic nature, weighing up the circumstances underlying the adoption of the rules and the specific conditions prevailing at the time the proceedings take place, always requiring a minimum correspondence in wording, even if imperfectly expressed, with the approach taken in the legislation and assuming that the legislature opted for the ‘most judicious’ solutions and was able to ‘express its intentions in appropriate terms’ (Article 9 of the Civil Code).
+In doing so, they must consider the system as a unified whole, without acknowledging any gaps or inconsistencies, in particular of a logical or semantic nature, weighing up the circumstances underlying the adoption of the rules and the specific conditions prevailing at the time the proceedings take place.
+This process always requires a minimum correspondence in wording, even if imperfectly expressed, with the approach taken in the legislation and assuming that the legislature opted for the ‘most judicious’ solutions and was able to ‘express its intentions in appropriate terms’ (Article 9 of the Civil Code).

-As far as conflicts between rules in the area of private international law are concerned, please refer to the theme Applicable law - Portugal.
+As far as conflicts between rules in the area of private international law are concerned, please refer to the factsheet on ‘Applicable law’.

 Digesto is Portugal’s official legal database and contains the Official Gazette (Diário da República).